CounterpartyXCP/Documentation/docs/basics/getting-started.md

 cd counterparty-core
 ```

-Next, create the directory that will be used to store counterparty data.
+Next, create the directory that will be used to store Counterparty data.
 **To run a node you must have at least 1.5TB free.**
 <!-- By default, the program will use: `~/.local/share/counterparty-docker-data`.
 You can modify the parent directory (`~/.local/share`) by setting **`$COUNTERPARTY_DOCKER_DATA`**.